DefinetlyNotAI/Logicytics/README.md

 ### Install Required Libraries

-Install necessary libraries by executing the following commands in the Command Prompt as an administrator:
+Install the necessary libraries by executing the following commands in the Command Prompt as an administrator:

 1. **Open Command Prompt as Administrator:**
    - Follow the same method as above.